Best Off-Piste Skiing in the Alps

 Champoluc is in the western valley and is the best resort for beginners and intermediates but you have to take a lot of lifts to reach the longest off-piste itineraries which generally start from the mountains between Gressoney Stafal and Alagna.

 Top Tip for freeriders in Monterosa: many backcountry ski enthusiasts have mixed feelings about heliskiing.
-It hugely expands the amount of fresh powder runs they can ski, but it’s noisy, costly, and unnatural.
+It hugely expands the amount of fresh powder runs they can ski, but it’s noisy, costly, and environmentally damaging.
 In France it’s banned; in Austria it’s severely restricted; and in Switzerland it’s very expensive.
-But in Monterosa heliskiing is legal and just about affordable as a special treat, and there is an excursion that might tempt even off-piste skiers who normally disapprove of heliskiing, because it uses just one helicopter ride for a full day’s skiing, so the damage to the environment and your wallet is minimised.
+But in Monterosa heliskiing is legal and just about affordable as a special treat, and there is an excursion that might tempt even off-piste skiers who normally disapprove of heliskiing, because it uses just one helicopter ride for a full day’s skiing, so the impact on the environment and your wallet is minimised.
 The drop off is high above Zermatt, usually on the Monte Rosa massif; you then ski down to Zermatt, take the Klein Matterhorn lift back up to the ridge between Cervinia and Zermatt, and ski all the way to Champoluc.

-Monterosa Accommodation Guide >>>
+Monterosa Accommodation >>>

 Off-piste skiing in Verbier, Nendaz and the 4 Valleys